clintonhealthaccess/chailmis-android/appstore/README.md

 * Once the repository is added, navigate back to your available apps to install DHIS2 LMIS.
 * Install and Update LMIS app

+If you are trying to install the app, and the install button does not appear, then you are likely trying to install it on an incompatible OS version.
+In order to install the app anyway you must enable Preferences | Application Compatibility | Incompatible Version via the F-Droid app preferences.

 ---------